cj-wong/photo-dash/README.md

 Each module should be named like so: `photo-dash-module`.
 Each module should send a put request to the REST API to create or update images.
 The data format for these images is documented [here](docs/DATA.md).

 Although this project focuses on a specific, generic frame ([Leed's] 1690-32BK), it may be possible to adapt the configurations for other dumb digital photo frames.
 This photo frame in particular has a full SD card slot and a USB A input slot.
-Both serve only as storage inputs; the frame cannot interact directly with a computer.
-More specifications are below; use them to adapt other frames for the project as necessary.
+Both serve only as storage inputs; the frame can't directly interact or be modified with a computer.
+Other specifications to this frame are below; use them to adapt other frames for the project as necessary.

 Similarly, this project focuses on a SBC ([Raspberry Pi Zero W][RPIZ]) to serve as the endpoint.
 It will connect to the photo frame via USB A (using its `USB` receptacle, not its `PWR` receptacle) and act as a mass storage device.
 This [guide][USBGUIDE] from [the Raspberry Pi Foundation][RPI] is very helpful for setting up a USB (OTG) gadget to simulate a flash drive.

+### Recommendations

-**Although not required, I recommend using the guide and the above setup for the project.** I also recommend creating a data-only cable (details in the guide), as it means the SBC can be run independently of the photo frame.
-Also, because this is an endpoint to automatically generate images, you do not need to follow step 11 (Samba setup) in the guide.
+- **Although not required, I recommend following the guide and using the above setup for the project.**
+- I recommend creating a data-only cable (detailed in the guide), as it means the SBC can be run independently of the photo frame.
+- Because this project is a net-accessible endpoint that automatically generates images, you do not need to follow step 11 (Samba setup) in the guide.
+- Regarding kernel updates (if applicable), e.g. through `apt upgrade`, make sure to restart the device after upgrading to reload the module, or **the endpoint won't work**.

 ## 1690-32BK specifications

 ### Images

-- Image resolution: 480x234.
+- Image resolution: 480 x 234
 - PNG is not supported. *(Test image formats: transparent PNG, JPG)*
 - Images that can render successfully are centered on both axes.
 - Images smaller than the given resolution on at least one axis aren't scaled, so they are letterboxed the axes longer than the image.
 - Images slightly larger than the given resolution will be scaled down and fitted in full, regardless of aspect ratio.
-For example, given the 1000x1000 image (aspect ratio 1:1), its resulting image will appear as 480x234 (aspect ratio 80:39 or approximately 2:1). *(Test image resolution: 1000x1000)*
+For example, given the 1000 x 1000 image (aspect ratio 1:1), its resulting image will appear as 480 x 234 (aspect ratio 80:39 or approximately 2:1). *(Test image resolution: 1000 x 1000)*
 - Images much larger than the given resolution will be ignored and not shown.
 It is unclear whether image resolution or file size (or both) are responsible for this mechanism.
-Regardless, large images cannot work. *(Test image resolution: 12000x1000)*
+Regardless, large images cannot work. *(Test image resolution: 12000 x 1000)*

 ### Functionality